Evolving Lean Metrics: Why Process Behavior Charts Outperform Red-Green Charts

 Two, are we improving?
 You can't detect a trend from one data point, and you can't detect a trend from two.
 Hard to answer that question.
 Impossible to answer that question.
 We need a better method.

 Three, how do we improve?
-When do we react to a data point, and when we do step back and look at longer-term trends?
+When do we react to a data point, and when do we step back and look at longer-term trends?
 We can't answer these questions well with one or two data points.
 How about more numbers?

 A lot of organizations will use what some call bowling charts.
 There are 10 frames in a game of bowling, 12 months in the year.
 You could throw 12 strikes if you bowled a perfect game.
 I don't remember ever color coding my bowling scores red and green.
 Organizations do this.